jaredjbeck/jaredjbeck.github.io/publications.md

 * **Beck, J.**, G. Kiefer.
 R. Johnson, R. Dana, B. Winter, and S. Wagenius.
 Long-term effects of haying and prescribed fire on the composition and diversity of wet prairie plant communities. *In preparation.*
 * **Beck, J.**, A. Peschel, S. Wagenius, and R. Shaw.
 The case for locally sourced seed in an era of climate change. *In preparation.*
+* **Beck, J.** and S. Wagenius.
+Fire, fragmentation, and interannual variation mediate the opposing effects of distance-dependent pollination and pre-dispersal seed predation on plant reproductive fitness. *In preparation.*
 * Paulson, A., **J. Beck**, J. Richards, R. Toczydlowski, D. Li, S. Johnson, D. Rogers, G. Sonnier, K. Cameron, K. Sytsma, T. Givnish, and D. Waller.
 Taxonomic, function, and phyologenetic diversity metrics provide complementary insights into the multiple dimensions of biodiversity change. *In preparation.*
 * Waananen, A., **J. Beck**, R. Shaw, and S. Wagenius.
 Scale-dependent effects of spatial isolation and phenological asynchrony on plant reproductive fitness. *In preparation.*
 * Richardson, L., **J. Beck**, and S. Wagenius.
 Individual-level differences in reproductive fitness between burned and unburned years reflect spatial and temporal mating opportunities.  *In preparation.*
-* **Beck, J.** and S. Wagenius.
-Fire and interannual variation in flowering mediate opposing effects of distance-dependent pollination and seed predation on plant reproductive fitness. *In preparation.*
 * Paulson, L., A. Carroll, A. Waananen, **J. Beck**, and S. Wagenius.
 Effects of liquid smoke on flowering in a widespread prairie plant. *In preparation.*